gliboc/eww/README.md

 Then, type `make run` to start an erlang shell which imports this code, and use the defined functions to spawn and manage a topology of nodes.

+### Documentation

+You can generate and visualize the documentation with `make doc`.
+The overview should open in a browser window.
+If you don't have a browser, the docs are generated in the `doc` folder.

 ### Constellation of devices

 In order to showcase the use of this program, I would like to create a list